 “I have tried to depict the problems of our country, which faces the whole world, in the hope that finally for my country a solution would be found, and that people’s lives would therefore become more bearable and full of will.”05 Mar - 25 Mar

-Mohamed Taman has begun and researched across a period of close to twenty years a process that he self-called Tamanism.
-Characterized by layers of colour materials which Taman forms and uses by hand, the unconventional process of Tamanism involves many petroleum derivatives and oil oxides and ultimately creates unique works based on unusual and singular chemical reactions.
-Using petroleum solvents to agitate […]17 Jan - 10 Feb
+Mohamed Taman spent close to twenty years to invent a technical process that he dubs “Tamanism”.
+Characterized by layers of colours and materials which Taman forms by hand, the unconventional process involves many petroleum derivatives and oil oxides, to create works based on chemical reactions.
+Using petroleum solvents to agitate the process, heat to provide flexibility, and low temperature to dry, […]17 Jan - 10 Feb

 Today and after two years of trial and error to bring him over for a show, we present eL Seed to the Egyptian public and offer him our invitation as a token of appreciation.
 His Cairo show at our gallery builds around the noble Manshiyat Nasr project of Perception and will showcase a series of works on canvas and lithographs, inspired by his memorable experience with the people of Cairo and the kindness and generosity Egyptians are notoriously known for.07 Dec - 10 Jan

-Mohamed Taman has begun and researched across a period of close to twenty years a process that he self-called Tamanism.
-Characterized by layers of colour materials which Taman forms and uses by hand, the unconventional process of Tamanism involves many petroleum derivatives and oil oxides and ultimately creates unique works based on unusual and singular chemical reactions.
-Using petroleum solvents to agitate […]01 Nov - 30 Nov
+Mohamed Taman spent close to twenty years to invent a technical process that he dubs “Tamanism”.
+Characterized by layers of colours and materials which Taman forms by hand, the unconventional process involves many petroleum derivatives and oil oxides, to create works based on chemical reactions.
+Using petroleum solvents to agitate the process, heat to provide flexibility, and low temperature to dry, […]01 Nov - 30 Nov

 In ‘The Sweetest Haven’, 87-year old internationally acclaimed Adam Henein returns to painting with six new works produced in Harraniyya between 2015 and 2016.
 This time, however, he choses to explore the use of egg-based tempera, a painting technique found on early Egyptian sarcophagi decorations and many of the still existing Fayoum mummy portraits dating as far back as the 1st centuries AD.30 May - 16 Sep